Nadine2016/knative/cli-reference.md

 {: shortdec}

 ```
-ibmcloud coligo application create --image IMAGE_REF --name APP_NAME  [--registry-secret SECRET] [--cpu CPU] [--memory MEMORY] [--timeout TIMEOUT] [--concurrency REQUESTS] [--minscale MIN_NUM] [--maxscale MAX_NUM] [--env ENV] [--env-from-secret SECRETNAME:KEYNAME] [--env-from-configmap CONFIGMAPNAME:KEYNAME] [--quiet] [--bind-service --service-instance SERVICE_NAME --service-type SERVICE_TYPE --service-plan SERVICE_PLAN] [--service-credentials CREDENTIALS] [--no-wait | --wait-timeout] [--cluster-local]
+ibmcloud coligo application create --image IMAGE_REF --name APP_NAME  [--registry-secret SECRET] [--cpu CPU] [--memory MEMORY] [--timeout TIMEOUT] [--concurrency REQUESTS] [--minscale MIN_NUM] [--maxscale MAX_NUM] [--env ENV] [--env-from-secret SECRETNAME:KEYNAME] [--env-from-configmap CONFIGMAPNAME:KEYNAME] [--quiet] [--no-wait | --wait-timeout] [--cluster-local]
 ```
 {: pre}

 **Command options**
 <dl>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the application.
 This value is required.
 The name must begin with a lowercase letter, can contain letters, numbers, periods (.), and hyphens (-), and must be 35 characters or fewer.
 The name must start and end with a lowercase alphanumeric character.
-Use a name that is unique within the project.
+Use a name that is unique within the project.</dd>
 <dt>`-i`, `--image`</dt>
 <dd>The name of the image used for this application.
 This value is required.
 For images in [Docker Hub](https://hub.docker.com), you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`. </dd>
 <dt>`--rs`, `--registry-secret`</dt>